kasasafedlab/bake-a-wish/README.md

 # bake-a-wish
-This is a Wordpress site for the non-profit organization, Bake A Wish
+This is a Wordpress site for the non-profit organization, Bake A Wish!